Imukua/Imukua/README.md

 🚀 Interests
 ------------

--   Contributing to open-source projects
+-   Contributing to open-source projects.
 -   Attending hackathons and coding challenges
 -   Exploring the intersection of technology and biotech